Going from blurry to crisp.

 How long did it take you to find the quarter?

-You can use this exercise for just about anything!
-How about finding a parking space in a crowded mall parking lot?
-Or traversing heavy crosstown traffic?
-When I use this technique to find a parking space or to get through traffic, I visualize a warm knife sliding easily through butter and I say to myself “I will move through this traffic like a hot knife through butter.”
-I then mentally (and sometimes physically) repeat the word butter, almost performing a mantra.
+You can use this exercise for just about anything — from finding a parking space in a crowded parking lot to traversing heavy crosstown traffic.
+(When I use this technique to find a parking space or to get through traffic, I visualize a warm knife sliding easily through butter and I say to myself “I will move through this traffic like a hot knife through butter.”
+I then mentally — and sometimes physically — repeat the word butter, almost performing a mantra.)

-It usually works!
+And it works!
 I do have great “luck” with finding parking spaces.
 And getting through traffic easily happens with a decent regularity.
-(Another time I will explain to you how I think this actually works.
-Believe or not, I do not think that it is the “Law of Attraction” per se.)